Cloud-CV/EvalAI/docs/source/contribution.rst

 -----------------------

 Thank you for your interest in contributing to EvalAI!
-Here are a few pointers about how you can help.
+Here are a few pointers on how you can help.

 Setting things up
 ~~~~~~~~~~~~~~~~~

 To set up the development environment, follow the instructions in
-README.
+our README.

 Finding something to work on
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The issue tracker of EvalAI a good place to start.
+EvalAI's issue tracker is good place to start.
 If you find something that interests you, comment on the thread and we’ll help get you started.

 Alternatively, if you come across a new bug on the site, please file a new issue and comment if you would like to be assigned.
-The existing issues are tagged with one or more labels, based on the part of the website it touches, its importance etc., that can help you in selecting one.
+Existing issues are tagged with one or more labels, based on the part of the website it touches, its importance etc., which can help you select one.

 If neither of these seem appealing, please post on our channel and we